apostrophecms-legacy/apostrophe-snippets/README.md

 See `snippetMacros.html` for all of the available convenience macros for adding fields.
 See also `formMacros.html` for the details of their implementation.

 Note that you do not need to supply any arguments that can be inferred from the schema, such as the `choices` list for a `select` property, or the widget type of a singleton.
 The real initialization work happens in browser-side JavaScript powered by the schema.

-#### Altering Existing Fields

-There is also an `alterFields` option available.
-This must be a function which receives the fields array as its argument and modifies it.
-Use this when you need to change fields already configured for you by the module you are extending.
-It is possible to remove the `body` and `thumbnail` areas in this way.

 #### Search and Schema Fields